American Conference Football Championship Game: Pre-championship game era

 The 2013 and 2014 American Athletic Conference football champions were determined by the team(s) with the best conference record.
 There was no championship game held.
 In years when two or more teams tied in conference record, co-champions were declared.

 Results

-Below are the results from all AAC Championship Games played.
+Below are the results from all American Championship Games played.
 The winning team appears in bold font, on a background of their primary team color.
 Rankings are from the AP Poll released prior to the game.

+2020 game attendance limited due to the COVID-19 pandemic.